‘Got my swagger back:’ Video turned into a secret weapon for Patrick Mahomes, Chiefs - NewsBreak

 ‘Got my swagger back:’ Video turned into a secret weapon for Patrick Mahomes, Chiefs

-LAS VEGAS , Nev.
-(WDAF) — Chiefs tight end Travis Kelce dropped a hint during a post game interview following the Chiefs 41-14 win over the Oakland Raiders Sunday night.
+LAS VEGAS — Chiefs tight end Travis Kelce dropped a hint during a post game interview following the Chiefs 41-14 win over the Oakland Raiders Sunday night.

 “I got my swagger back, ahhhhhhh,” Kelce said while shaking his shoulders to wrap up his postgame interview with ESPN’s Paul Gutierrez.